janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 end
 ```

-With this we can now trigger Rodauth actions via a JSON requests, using the
+We can now trigger Rodauth actions via a JSON requests, using the
 `Authorization` header for authentication.
 Here is an example flow using
 [http.rb]: